jan-mue/geometer/README.md

 - Special complex points at infinity and cross ratios can be used to calculate angles and to construct perpendicular geometric structures.

-Most of the computation in the library done via tensor diagrams (using numpy.einsum).
+Most of the computation in the library is done via tensor diagrams (using numpy.einsum).

 The source code of the package can be found on [GitHub](https://github.com/jan-mue/geometer) and the documentation on [Read the Docs](https://geometer.readthedocs.io).